divadnauj-GB/UPTC-Teaching/Computer-Architecture/2-RISC-V/hardware/riscv-soc-cores/README.md

 # Simple RISC-V SoC
-This is an educational SoC based on an small risc-v core.
-The SoC correspinds to an updated version from the [risc-soc-cores](https://github.com/open-design/riscv-soc-cores.git).
+This is an educational SoC based on a small RISC-V core.
+The SoC corresponds to an updated version from the [risc-soc-cores](https://github.com/open-design/riscv-soc-cores.git).
 In particular, the SoC incorporates the usage of [nanorv32](https://github.com/elvisfox/nanorv32.git) core instead of the original [picorv32](https://github.com/YosysHQ/picorv32.git) core.
-The nanorv32 core includes the CSR RISC-V ISA specifications to support interrupts and exceptions instead of the customized exceptions handler provided by picorv32.
-On top of nanorv32, we included support for R/W of the `mtvec` register allowing the trap vector relocalization by software rather than the fixed by hardware as the original nanorv32 implementation.
+The nanorv32 core includes the CSR RISC-V ISA specifications to support interrupts and exceptions instead of the customized exception handler provided by picorv32.
+On top of nanorv32, we included support for R/W of the `mtvec` register, allowing the trap vector relocalization by software rather than being fixed by hardware as the original nanorv32 implementation.

-The SoC implementation is handled using fusesoc 2.4.4 according to the CAP2 specifications, check the [fusesoc documentation](https://fusesoc.readthedocs.io/en/stable/) for more information.
+The SoC implementation is handled using fusesoc 2.4.4 according to the CAP2 specifications.
+Check the [fusesoc documentation](https://fusesoc.readthedocs.io/en/stable/) for more information.

 The `nanorv32-wb-soc` has been proven on the Altera DE1 and DE10-nano boards.

 ##  NanoRV32-wb-SoC: System Architecture
 The SOC's system architecture is composed of different components or cores interconnected through the Wishbone bus.
 The general overview of the SoC is depicted in the following figure.
 The nanorv32 core is the master (`M`) of the system, while the IP cores correspond to the (`S`)slaves in the WB system.
-In particular, the system includes six IP cores, however it can be customized adding or removing more IP cores.
+In particular, the system includes six IP cores; however, it can be customized by adding or removing more IP cores.

-- **BOOT-ROM**: Corresponds to and on-chip read-only memory that can be used to allocate a basic bootloader or initialization program.
+- **BOOT-ROM**: Corresponds to an on-chip read-only memory that can be used to allocate a basic bootloader or initialization program.
 The `nanorv32-wb-soc` uses a modified version of [RISC-V NMON](https://github.com/frantony/riscv-nmon.git).
-- **SPI-MEMIO**: An on-chip controller for accesing external FLASH memories trough SPI interface.
+- **SPI-MEMIO**: An on-chip controller for accessing external FLASH memories through the SPI interface.
-- **ON-CHIP SRAM**: Up to 65KB of chip SRAM memory that can be used both for storing intructions and data.
+- **ON-CHIP SRAM**: Up to 65KB of chip SRAM memory that can be used both for storing instructions and data.
-- **SDRAM CNTRL**: An SDRAM controller for accesing external Synchronous Dynamic RAM chips.
-The current implementation supports the SDRAM chips available in the Terasic boards such as DE1 and DE0-Nano.
+- **SDRAM CNTRL**: An SDRAM controller for accessing external Synchronous Dynamic RAM chips.
+The current implementation supports the SDRAM chips available in the Terasic boards, such as DE1 and DE0-Nano.
-- **UART16550**: AN UART IP according to the the 16550 specifications, allowing serial interconnection with other systems.
+- **UART16550**: A UART IP according to the 16550 specifications, allowing serial interconnection with other systems.
-- **GPIO**: AN exteral interface for connecting digital inputs (e.g., Switches) and outputs (e.g., LEDs) or any other components.
+- **GPIO**: AN external interface for connecting digital inputs (e.g., Switches) and outputs (e.g., LEDs) or any other components.

 <img src="./doc/nanorv32-wb-soc.png" width="300" >

-The Whishbone B4 specification determines the interconection and the Write/Read transactions happening in the bus.
+The Whishbone B4 specification determines the interconnection and the Write/Read transactions happening in the bus.
 You can refer to the Whishbone [documentation](https://cdn.opencores.org/downloads/wbspec_b4.pdf) for deeper details.
 You can also refer to this interesting blog about the [Whishbone behavior](https://zipcpu.com/zipcpu/2017/11/07/wb-formal.html).
-In summary, the following figure depicts the ports and specification's interconnections for both the Master and Slave under the WB specifications.
+In summary, the following figure depicts the ports and specifications' interconnections for both the Master and Slave under the WB specifications.

 <img src="./doc/Whishbone-spec.png" width="300" >

 ##  NanoRV32-wb-SoC: Hardware components (HDL)

-The `nanorv32-wb-soc` is available in verilog HDL.
-The source file of the system can be dound under the [`cores`](./cores/) directory.
-It is worth noting that some of the cores are used for simulation only, while other are used for synthesis on FPGA only.
-Here the list of the cores used in the SoC system.
+The `nanorv32-wb-soc` is available in Verilog HDL.
+The source file of the system can be found under the [`cores`](./cores/) directory.
+It is worth noting that some of the cores are used for simulation only, while others are used for synthesis on an FPGA only.
+Here is the list of the cores used in the SoC system.

 - [altera_clkgen](./cores/altera_clkgen/): FPGA PLL core for Clock and Reset generation on FPGA devices.
-- [cdc_utils](./cores/cdc_utils/): Cross dommain clock implementation for WB interconection, not used in the current design but is a dependancy of `wb_intercon`.
+- [cdc_utils](./cores/cdc_utils/): Cross-domain clock implementation for WB interconnection, not used in the current design, but is a dependency of `wb_intercon`.
-- [de1](./cores/de1/): Top wrapper and pin assignmets for implementation of the `nanorv32-wb-soc` on the DE1 board.
+- [de1](./cores/de1/): Top wrapper and pin assignments for implementation of the `nanorv32-wb-soc` on the DE1 board.
-- [de10-nano](./cores/de10-nano/):  Top wrapper and pin assignmets for implementation of the `nanorv32-wb-soc` on the DE10-nano board.
+- [de10-nano](./cores/de10-nano/):  Top wrapper and pin assignments for implementation of the `nanorv32-wb-soc` on the DE10-nano board.
 - [gpio](./cores/gpio/): Hardware description of the GPIO core
 - [mt48lc16m16a2](./cores/mt48lc16m16a2/): Simulation model of an SDRAM mt48lc16m16a2.
 - [nanorv32](./cores/nanorv32/): Hardware files of the `nanorv32` core